Wow in the World

 Wow in the World is a children's podcast hosted by children's media and audio veterans Guy Raz and Mindy Thomas. which debuted on May 17, 2017 and produced by Tinkercast, LLC, a company established by Thomas and Raz to produce children's audio., and distributed by Wondery.
 Initially, it was distributed by NPR as part of its efforts to invest in podcasts and digital media aimed at wider audiences, including families, as well as Guy Raz's connections to the broadcaster for producing popular shows like the TED Radio Hour and the business podcast How I Built This.
-Distribution was handed over to Sony Music in April of 2021, but the deal with Sony lasted very short, as Amazon-owned podcast network Wondery agreed to distribute Tinkercast assets in September the same year.
+Distribution was handed over to Sony Music in April 2021, but the deal with Sony was very short lived.
+The Amazon-owned podcast network Wondery agreed to distribute the Tinkercast assets in September the same year.

 The show focuses on science and technology and each episodes is about 25 minutes long.
 However some episodes, such as the spin-off game show Two Whats?!
-And a Wow!!! are 15 minutes long and other bonus episodes may run for 5-10 minutes.
+And a Wow!!! are 15 minutes long and other bonus episodes may run for 5–10 minutes.